 Among the symptoms that may occur less frequently are:

-- On the skin: Presence of bullous lesions, blisters with a diameter greater than 5 mm, in addition to lesions in the form of a target.
+- On the skin: Presence of bullous lesions, blisters with a diameter greater than 5 mm, and lesions in the form of a target.

-- In the blood: There may be a decrease in leukocytes and other components in the blood flow.
+- There may be a decrease in leukocytes and other components in the blood flow.

-The appearance of these symptoms indicates that the treatment should be discontinued and go immediately to the doctor.
+These symptoms indicate that the treatment should be discontinued and go immediately to the doctor.

 Adverse effects such as: